flowx-ai/docs-flowx/release-notes/v3.3.0-july-2023/deployment-guidelines-v3.3.0.md

 ### Events gateway

-Added new **events-gateway** microservice, the following configuration is needed.
+Added a new **events-gateway** microservice, which requires the following configuration.

-Events-gateway is designed specifically for handling events.
-Previously, each process-engine pod had a WebSocket (WS) server, and the front-end (FE) would connect to the engine to receive messages.
+The events-gateway is designed specifically for handling events.
+Previously, each [**process-engine**](../../docs/terms/flowxai-process-engine) pod had a WebSocket (WS) server, and the front-end (FE) would connect to the process-engine to receive messages.

 Now, instead of a server holding the messages, they are stored in Redis.
-However, the engine sends the messages to the events-gateway, which is responsible for sending them to Redis.
+However, the process-engine sends the messages to the events-gateway, which is responsible for sending them to Redis.
 Users connect to the events-gateway using an HTTP request and wait for Server-Sent Events (SSE) to flow in that request.
 They keep the request open for as long as they want SSE on a specific instance.

 ### Events-gateway kafka topics

-New kafka topics that should be added in the process-engine configuration.
+New Kafka topics have been added for the events-gateway.
+These topics are used to send and receive messages between the events-gateway and the process-engine.

 | Topic Name                                | Description                                               | Value                                                |
 | ----------------------------------------- | --------------------------------------------------------- | ---------------------------------------------------- |